Eric-Chung-0511/Learning-Record/Data Science Projects/Dog Breed Classifier/README.md

 * **Contrastive Loss**: Applied to maximize the feature separation between different classes while minimizing the distance between samples of the same class.
 This ensures that breeds with similar features are correctly classified while avoiding confusion between different breeds.
 * **Focal Loss**: Adjusts the weight of hard-to-classify samples, especially those from underrepresented classes, making the model more robust against class imbalance.
 * **OneCycleLR**: This learning rate scheduler adjusts the learning rate dynamically during training, helping the model converge faster and preventing overfitting in the later stages of training.
+* **Progressive Unfreezing**: Gradually unfroze layers of the **EfficientNetV2(M)** backbone during training.
+This technique starts with only the final layers being trainable and progressively unfreezes deeper layers at set intervals, helping to stabilize training and prevent catastrophic forgetting while fine-tuning the model.

 ### 🧪 Evaluation:
 * The overall **F1 Score** across the 120 breeds was **81.22%**.The **EfficientNetV2(M)** backbone combined with **Multi-Head Attention** allowed the model to focus on critical features, while **Focal Loss and Contrastive Loss** helped address class imbalances and improve performance.